MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

   * **Continue a loop**.Used to continue the loop.
 * **Goto**.
 Immediately goes to the specified action and continues execution.
 Determined by actionId.

-For detailed information and examples, see the [Conditional statements](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#conditional-statements) section in the Adaptive dialogs prebuilt actions article.
+For detailed information and examples, see the [Conditional statements](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#conditional-statements) section in the __Actions in adaptive dialogs - reference guide__.

 ### Dialog management